 Livestock sat down with San Francisco-based photographer Danny MacRostie for a wide ranging chat.
 Among other things, we spoke about his love of time-lapse photography and what inspires him to wake up at 4am before heading to his day job as an engineer.
 Read the full interview below.
+And, if you’d like to purchase Danny’s work, you can do so on his Livestock Gallery.

 I played with old film cameras on and off growing up but never got too into photography back then.
 In college I took a photography class for fun when I needed a few more credits during a light semester.
 That class kind of rekindled my interest in photography.
 Later on, after college, my wife was shooting some weddings and I started second shooting for her.
 This really got me hooked on photography and with my love of the outdoors it was only natural that I started focusing more on landscape photography.